How to Plan a Death Valley Day Trip from Las Vegas

 Our recommendation is to start north, which is as far away from Las Vegas, and go down south so that the return to Las Vegas is shorter.

-One thing to keep in mind is that internet coverage in Death Valley is quite non-existent.
-My recommendation is that you carry a paper map.
+One thing to remember is that Death Valley’s internet coverage is quite non-existent.
+So my recommendation is that you carry a paper map.
 They’re cheap and can get you out of trouble.

-Visit Death Valley with tour from Las Vegas
+Visit Death Valley with a Tour from Las Vegas

 On the contrary, if you don’t want to do it on your own and prefer to go in a group or with a guide, you can hire an excursion from Las Vegas.
 However, it’s cheaper to rent a car, but I leave you the options, and you choose.